jdj2261/pytamp/README.md

 - **Attach object to robot**

   You can manage by attaching or detaching objects to the gripper.
-  These managing are used for Planning.
+  These method will be used for motion planning.
 You can see a example in `example/scene/gripper` directory.

   ~~~shell
   $ cd example/scene/gripper